-Activate the color picker to show the picked values on the displayed histogram (Ctrl+click to use the picker in area mode).
+Activate the color picker to show the picked values on the displayed histogram (Ctrl+click or right-click to use the picker in area mode).
 Numerical (Lab) values of the input and output (see below) at the selected spot or area are shown at the top left of the graph.